Who may benefit from a rhinoplasty?

 What is involved in the operation?

 To change the shape of the nose, the underlying bone and cartilage need to be adjusted.
 Small cuts are made on the inside of the nose alone (closed rhinoplasty) or with an incision in the skin under the nose (open rhinoplasty).
 This allows the surgeon to reach the bone and cartilage under the skin and to reduce or reshape the tissues as required.
 The bridge of the nose, the nostrils and the tip of the nose can all be adjusted.
-In some situations areas of the nose need to be built up.
+In some situations, areas of the nose need to be built up.
 This is known as an augmentation rhinoplasty, using bone, cartilage or synthetic materials.
 Bone can be taken from another area of the body such as the hip or ribs.
 Cartilage may be taken from the ear or from another part of the nose.
-Many cases are performed under a general anaesthetic which means that the you are asleep during the procedure.
-In some situations a local anaesthetic can be used which means that the patient remains conscious.
+Many cases are performed under a general anaesthetic which means that you are asleep during the procedure.
+In some situations, a local anaesthetic can be used which means that the patient remains conscious.
 Some light sedation might also be used in this situation.
 It may be possible to have the surgery as a day case, avoiding the need for an overnight stay in hospital.
 For more extensive surgery, some patients may need to stay for one or two nights.
-If you decide on surgery you will be required to undergo some simple health checks and photos will be taken to record the shape of your nose before surgery.
+If you decide on the surgery you will be required to undergo some simple health checks and photos will be taken to record the shape of your nose before surgery.
 You will be asked to sign a consent form giving permission for the operation.
 This requires that you are aware of the risks and complications involved with the procedure

 This procedure is suitable if you have a…